open-tale/open-tale.github.io/_docs/05-challenges.md

 Challenges that involve direct damage manifest as rolls for Strength, Dexterity and Energy.
 In any case, the obtained score is subtracted by the Defense of the target character and the difference results in direct damage.
-If the difference is smaller than 1, then no damage is done.
+If the difference is smaller than 1, no damage is done.

 #### Damage regarding the range